dtudk/pythonsupport-page/docs/ides/index.rst

 .. _ides:

-Integrated development environment (IDE)
+Editors / IDE's
 ========================================

 IDE's is an engineers integral work-horse for creating and executing code.
-It generally comprises utilities that aid the programmer for faster development turn around.
-Simultaneously it can help with showing documentation for the API's currently being used.
+Any code, in any language, can be written in any text-editor.
+However, integrated development environments (IDE's) will extend the editor functionality and aid the programmer in various ways, either by creating tooltips when typing code or spell checking, and many other things.
+Therefore choosing and becoming comfortable with an IDE can greatly improve the turn around for the developer.

 .. note::